MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-distinct-inputs-checker.md

 }
 ```

-Class `QCTraceSimulatorConfiguration` stores the configuration of the quantum
+The class `QCTraceSimulatorConfiguration` stores the configuration of the quantum
-computer trace simulator and can be provided as an argument for
+computer trace simulator and can be provided as an argument for the
 `QCTraceSimulator` constructor.
 When `useDistinctInputsChecker` is set to true
-distinct inputs checker is enabled.
+the `Distinct Inputs Checker` is enabled.

 `[TODO: Add reference to
 Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator]`